-Black Sand Beaches of Hawaii – a complete guide of the all the black sand beaches on the Big Island
+Black Sand Beaches of Hawaii – a complete guide of the 10 black sand beaches of the Big Island

 Located throughout the island, the black sand beaches of the BIg Island are exposed and tend to be in areas where the surf and tides are difficult and make swimming dangerous except for a few that locals do hang out in and are familiar with the area and conditions for swimming in.
 Be cautious and watch others before you attempt to enter the ocean from any of these black sand beaches in Hawaii.